fin/memorial-page/README.md

 ======

 The canonical forms of assets are stored in the ```static``` directory to enable less->css compilation and js minification.
+The compiled versions are checked in, but if you need to customize things, you'll need the ```webpack``` program.
-This needs the ```webpack``` program, which needs to be installed using NPM (which has its own dependencies.
+It needs to be installed using NPM (which has its own dependencies.
 This was in the app template originally used for this, so: sorry).

 Install all this by navigating to the project root directory and running
 ```